MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/create-metric-sets.md

 To create and manage metrics sets, you must:

-- You must create the metric set in a Premium workspace
+- create the metric set in a Premium workspace
 - You must turn Fabric on for your organization
 - You must be at least in a Contributor role in the workspace
 - You must have build permission for a semantic model